yabellini/docs.carpentries.org/topic_folders/lesson_development/lesson_pilots.md

 find hosts and Instructors for pilot workshops.

-If you are developing a lesson in The Carpentries Incubator, You can do this by putting out a call for hosts via [the `discuss` TopicBox list](https://carpentries.topicbox.com/groups), [the `general` channel on The Carpentries Slack workspace](https://carpentries.org/connect/), [by publishing a post on our blog](https://docs.carpentries.org/topic_folders/communications/guides/submit_blog_post.html),
+If you are developing a lesson in The Carpentries Incubator, you can recruit pilot hosts by putting out a call via [the `discuss` TopicBox list](https://carpentries.topicbox.com/groups), [the `general` channel on The Carpentries Slack workspace](https://carpentries.org/connect/), [by publishing a post on our blog](https://docs.carpentries.org/topic_folders/communications/guides/submit_blog_post.html),